Visit our new website. We'd appreciate your feedback!

 Since launching the first small copper-pot distillery in London for 189 years in 2009, Sipsmith now creates a number of award-winning gins that are shipped all over the world.
-If you’re a fan of the spirit, you can tour its Chiswick Distillery online, guided by founder Sam Galsworthy and Master Distiller Jared Brown.
+Fans of the spirit can tour its Chiswick Distillery online, guided by founder Sam Galsworthy and Master Distiller Jared Brown.
 Having petitioned for a change to historic British law to enable the use of a small still when first setting up the business in 2008, the move paved the way for hundreds of small distillers all over Britain.

 As one of the biggest names in Scottish gin production, Eden Mill produces a core gin range packed with different flavours.
 This includes a Golf Gin, inspired by botanicals that are found around Scotland’s many coastal golf courses, and in recognition of the distillery’s location close to the ‘home of golf’, St Andrews Links.
 It’s possible to enjoy an informative journey through the world of Eden Mill on a 360-degree virtual tour, which delves in to the history of Scotland’s first single-site distillery and brewery – where whisky and beer are also produced in addition to its award-winning gin.